Terre Haute Parks Dept. announces family winter events - NewsBreak

 Charleston pedestrian struck by vehicle near Dollar General

-*Editors note: This story has been edited to correctly name the Charleston Police Lieutenant CHARLESTON, Ill.
+CHARLESTON, Ill.
 (WTWO/WAWV) — A pedestrian was taken to the hospital after being hit by a vehicle in Charleston Sunday.
 According to Lt.
-Joel Shute of the Charleston Police Department, a person walking near the entrance to the Dollar General parking […]
+Joel Shute of the Charleston Police Department, a person walking near the entrance to the Dollar General parking lot in the 1900 block of 18th Street was struck by a vehicle.

 Comments / 0